Mumbai embraces gays ahead of Valentine's Day

-In a social experiment, Varun Singh and Jeet Dalvi ventured out on the streets of the city, asking for hugs and testing Mumbai’s response to homosexuality.
-Their verdict: women and youngsters were the ones most open to hugging the gay guy
+In a social experiment, our reporters ventured out on the streets of the city, asking for hugs and testing Mumbai’s response to homosexuality.
+Read the story to find out their verdict

 The Supreme Court’s December judgment may have taken a closed view of section 377, but love, as the song goes, is the higher law, and today, there’s good news for love.
 Same-sex love.
 Mumbai, it seems, has opened up to embrace the homosexual community.